-Tina, Yvonne, Heather, Morven, Ewan, Megan and Joe
+Tina, Heather, Morven, Ewan, Megan and Joe

 Community Engagement and Development Officer

-Tina, from TLC + Associates joined us in April 2018, in her role of Community Engagement and Development Officer, she has a strong background in community development and rural enterprise having worked for a number of organisations including community trusts, development companies and rural businesses.
+Tina, from TLC + Associates joined us in April 2018, in her role of Community Engagement and Development Officer.
+She has a strong background in community development and rural enterprise having worked for a number of organisations including community trusts, development companies and rural businesses.
 Tina, originally from Lancashire moved to Ullapool 20 years ago and has a background in business development, community facilitation and project management.

-Activate Garve & District Project Co-ordinator
+Activate Garve & District Project Officer

-Ewan was born in Dingwall but educated in Sweden and currently lives, full-time on his croft in Scoraig.
+Ewan was born in Dingwall but educated in Sweden and currently lives, full-time, on his croft in Scoraig.
 He has first hand knowledge working for many years as a builder and joiner in the Edinburgh and Lothians area upgrading homes with both traditional and modern materials and a broad knowledge of renewable heating systems, solar panels, pellet stoves and heat pumps.